Yes! I am ready to start my career

 Building skills for success

 Once the career research has been completed and students possess the basic entry level skills needed, they are ready to demonstrate their acquired skills.
-Pearson created the Personal & Social Capabilities Framework which defines what skills people need to succeed in any employment setting.
 Being aware of employer expectations provides students an advantage when job searching.

 Students who possess the online portfolio can showcase college projects and badges earned while relating them to the career they are pursing.
 Employers will immediately see the teamwork and collaboration skills.
 Demonstrating these valuable skills will enable the graduate to stand out during the interview process.

 Entering the job market can be an overwhelming time in anyone’s life.
 Knowing the jobs available and skills needed can produce confidence for the future employee.
 Engaging in Career Readiness courses can equip students with the necessary knowledge, skills, and confidence needed to land that dream job.
 Discovering careers, developing skills, and demonstrating these skills can help transition students to career ready candidates.